 Samples are collected by means of oral swabs.
 If you want to submit samples other than standard oral swabs you need to consider our forensic testing services.
 Oral swabs are not the only DNA samples that can be tested.
 We can in fact accept a range of other DNA samples such as finger nail clippings, hairs and tooth brushes.
-Such samples fall under our discreet sample section.
+Such samples fall under our forensic sample section.

 Can old DNA samples be tested or do they have to be freshly collected?